t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 + An object with elements
 + A colon `:`

-Code in the body of the loop must be indented by 4 spaces.
+Code in the body of the loop must be indented.
+An equivalent of four spaces for indentation is standard.

-Below, we iterate through each tuple in `top_ten`:
+Below, we iterate through each tuple in `top_ten`.
+At the start of the iteration, a tuple is assigned to `tup`; we then print this tuple.

 ```{code-cell}
 :tags: [output_scroll]